danstagram/ems-forecasting/README.md

 # ems-forecasting

 This repository is an appendix to the master's thesis.
-It contains the code that was used in the writing of the data.
+It contains the code that was produced when working with the data.

 ## Appendix A: Dataset Preparation
 The original dataset is available from this link: https://data.cityofnewyork.us/Public-Safety/EMS-Incident-Dispatch-Data/76xm-jjuj